 In addition to these common values, seven basic international principles serve as guidelines to provide a democratic structure for co-ops around the world.
 While adoption of these principles is not required, most co-ops choose to adopt them for their business.

 In Whitewater, a group of individuals shared a vision for a grocery store that was highly involved with serving the community's food needs.
-We agree that a cooperative business model makes sense and are meeting regularly and engaging in activities to bring our idea to the community.
+We agreed that a cooperative business model makes sense and are now halfway toward our goal of opening a community-owned neighborhood grocer.